fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 As he remained upright, propped on his staff, the jinn thought he was still alive and supervising them.

-They realized the truth only when God sent a creature to crawl out of the ground and gnaw at Solomon's staff, until his body collapsed.
-This verse is understood to teach the audience that jinn do not know the unseen (Al-Ghaib), since if they had known the unseen, they would not have stayed in the service of Solomon.[28]
+The jinn realized the truth only when God sent a creature to crawl out of the ground and gnaw at Solomon's staff, until his body collapsed.
+This verse is understood to teach the audience that jinn do not know the unseen (Al-Ghaib), since if they had known the unseen, they would not have stayed in the service of Solomon.

-The temple built by jinns 🏛️

-Angels Harut and Marut taught magic in Babylon (between 1895BC and 539BC). it is mentioned in the Quran.
 </details>

 <details>